 Takoyaki is everywhere.
 From department stores to hidden away retailers under the rail tracks, wherever you go in Japan you will find somebody serving up little battered balls of diced octopus.

-Cooked in moulded hotplates, takoyaki are usually served in packs of 6-10 and for around JPY300-1000, are as close to a perfect street food as you can get.
-Generally brushed with mayonnaise and a Worcestershire-style sauce, and sprinkled with green laver and dried bonito flakes.
+And for good reason too.
+Cooked in moulded hotplates, takoyaki are usually served in packs of 6-10, sell for around JPY300-1000 and are as close to a perfect street food as you can get.
+Generally brushed with mayonnaise and a Worcestershire-style sauce, the little balls are then sprinkled over with a generous serving of green laver and dried bonito flakes.

 Takoyaki originated in Osaka and judging by a stroll down any Osakan street, they are certainly proud of it too.
 However, regional variations abound and for every stall out there, you could be forgiven for thinking that there was an equivalent number of takoyaki styles.